-The Elementary and Pre-Elementary Education programs provide instruction for undergraduate and graduate teacher candidates in the theories, methods, and materials relating to learning by young children.
-In addition to teaching subject matter content, the faculty places emphasis on candidate mastery of techniques and strategies for integrating technology into the teaching of language arts, reading, social studies, mathematics, science, movement and artistic expressions to a diverse population of students.
-The faculty also conducts research and provides professional services to schools, community agencies, and to professional organizations and associations.
+The Elementary and Pre-Elementary Education programs provide instruction for undergraduate and graduate teacher candidates in theory and methods and materials related to the educating of young children.
+In addition to teaching subject matter content, the faculty places emphasis on candidate mastery of techniques and strategies focused on integrating technology into the teaching of language arts, reading, social studies, mathematics, science, movement and artistic expressions to a diverse population of students.

 Throughout the United States there is a demand for teachers trained as professionals in providing for the academic and social needs of children identified with mild learning behavioral disabilities.
-The Special Education Program, described as collaborative in nature, provides a comprehensive teacher training program.
-The program seeks to provide an education and scholarly environment in which both undergraduate and graduate students receive quality academic training and professional experiences that emphasize areas of exceptional children.
+The Special Education Program, described as collaborative in nature, provides a comprehensive teacher training program to service the academic and social needs of children identified with milk learning behavioral disabilities.
+The program seeks to provide an education and scholarly environment in which both undergraduate and graduate teacher candidates receive quality academic training and professional experiences that emphasize areas of exceptional children.
 The Special Education Program is designed to prepare future teachers of exceptional children.
 These teacher preparation programs provide opportunity for development of: